 Once you have made your way down hill and through the Redwood trees to the end, I bet you will want to move onto the next stage.
 You don't have to though.
 A lot of people are happy to just stay on this track.

 Intermediate - The pace is picked up a bit on this 1.7km (1.05mi) long luge track.
 Chicanes (shifts in the course), a tunnel and of course the views.
 A bit scarier.

 This is the second track that is open in the evening at certain times of the year.

 Advanced - Are you ready to fly?
 No time for taking photos here.
-The advanced luge track is 1km (0.06mi) of twisting bends and flying dips that will have you holding onto your luge for dear life if you're going fast enough.
+The advanced luge track is 1km (0.06mi) of twisting bends and flying dips that will have you holding onto your handlebars for dear life - if you're going fast enough.

 Sorry little ones, children have to be over 135cm and 10yrs and older for this course.

 The Sky Swing is exactly what the name implies.
 A giant swing that sends you flying out over Rotorua.
 The hill drops away and it is screamingly scary.
 In the pic below the towers are the Sky Swing components.

 Some people say the Rotorua luge is expensive and others say it's good value for money.